mgechev/angularjs-in-patterns/README.md

 #### Module Pattern

 This is actually not a design pattern from Gang of Four, neither one from P of EAA.
-This is a tranditional JavaScript pattern, which main goal is to provide encapsulation and privacy.
+This is a traditional JavaScript pattern, which main goal is to provide encapsulation and privacy.

 Using the module pattern you can achieve privacy based on the JavaScript's functional lexical scope.
-Each module may have one or more private members, which are hidden in the local scope of a function, and an object, which exports the public API of the given module:
+Each module may has zero or more private members, which are hidden in the local scope of a function.
+This function returns an object, which exports the public API of the given module:

 ```javascript
 var Page = (function () {